VeXHarbinger/DrawPool/ReadMe.md

 ![Display Example](https://raw.githubusercontent.com/VeXHarbinger/DrawPool/master/images/MinstrelDisplaySample.png)

 * In the lower left hand corner you see the draw probability for a card that you have one or two copies of.

+  * This is indicated by the (Card Count):draw probability

-* If you have one (or more) copies of a card, it will also display the card draw percentage for the card you have the most copies of.
+* It will also display the card draw percentage for the card you have the most copies of, if you have more then two.

 * In the lower right hand corner, it shows the total number of minions in the draw pool and the total deck card count.